czbiohub-sf/2023-facs-automation-pub/README.md

 *This is a public snapshot of the FACS Automation repo as described in our 2023 preprint [here](https://www.biorxiv.org/content/10.1101/2023.03.24.534165v1).*

 Maintenance of this repo is the responsibility of Diane Wiener.
-Please direct any communication to Diane Wiener.
+Please direct any communication to Diane Wiener via creation of an Issue at the project repo [here](https://github.com/czbiohub/2023-facs-automation-pub/issues).

 This source describes Open Hardware, which is licensed under the CERN-OHL-W v2.